q3769/conseq4j/README.md

 - As with hashing, collision may occur among different sequence keys.
 When hash collision happens, tasks of different sequence keys are assigned to the same executor.
 Due to the single-thread setup, the executor still ensures the local execution order for each individual sequence key's tasks.
-Nevertheless, unrelated tasks of different sequence keys will delay each other's execution inadvertently while waiting in the executor's task queue.
+Nevertheless, unrelated tasks of different sequence keys may delay each other's execution inadvertently while waiting in the executor's task queue.
 To account for hash collision, conseq4j does not support any shutdown action on the executor ([ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html)) instance created by the API; that is to prevent unintended task cancellation across different sequence keys.